lorenzdoe/war-and-peace/README.md

 1. Install [Python](https://www.python.org/downloads/) (version 3.9 or higher)
 2. Clone this repository to your local machine
 3. Navigate to the repository directory in your terminal or command prompt
+4. Install the required dependencies by running the following command: `pip install -r requirements.txt`
-4. Run the following command: `python main.py`
+5. Run the following command: `python src/main.py`

 Note: The program assumes that the input files are located in the `in` folder.

+## Tests

+Pytest is used for testing.
+Run the tests by `pytest tests.py`

 ## License